 - 1. Obtaining an examination by stealing or collusion. - 2.
 Discovering the content of an examination before it is given. - 3.
 Using an unauthorized source of information (notes, textbook, text messaging, internet, apps) during an examination, quiz, or homework assignment. - 4.
-Entering an office or building to obtain unfair advantage. - 5.
-Taking an examination for another. - 6.
-Altering grade records. - 7.
-Copying another's work during an examination or on a homework assignment. - 8.
-Rewriting another student's work to the point that the original student's writing is absent. - 9.
+Taking an examination for another. - 5.
+Copying another's work during an examination or on a homework assignment. - 6.
+Rewriting another student's work to the point that the original student's writing is absent. - 7.
 Taking pictures of a test, test answers, or someone else's paper.